LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Simulation Experiments

 We evaluate our method on two standard simulation environments and three public benchmarks. \textbf{LIBERO} and \textbf{LIBERO-Plus}~\cite{libero, libero-plus} assesses language-conditioned manipulation, spatial reasoning, and long-horizon planning under object and layout variations. \textbf{SimplerEnv-WidowX}~\cite{simpler-env} serves as a high-fidelity proxy for real-world robustness, evaluating policies under realistic visual mismatches.

-\textbf{Training Recipe.} Following our decoupled two-stage paradigm, the Motion Expert is pretrained on TraceForge-generated~\cite{tracegen} dense 3D scene-flow supervision derived from a mixture of datasets.
+\boldparagraph{Training Recipe.} Following our decoupled two-stage paradigm, the Motion Expert is pretrained on TraceForge-generated~\cite{tracegen} dense 3D scene-flow supervision derived from a mixture of datasets.
 Subsequently, the Motion Expert and the Qwen3-VL-4B-Instruct backbone are frozen, and we train the Action Expert together with the motion-guidance module.
 Unless otherwise specified, LaMP employs the one-step partial denoising strategy for motion guidance during both training and inference.
 Our training pipeline is built upon the starVLA framework~\cite{starvla2025} and all experiments are conducted on 16 NVIDIA H100 GPUs.
 Detailed hyperparameters, such as the learning rate and batch size, are provided in the supplementary material.
+At inference, the Motion Expert adds only $1.35\times$ latency and $1.15\times$ memory while sustaining real-time control (App.~\ref{appendix:runtime}).